 Originally constructed between 1955 and 1959, the Auckland Harbour Bridge is New Zealand’s largest bridge and the one with the largest span.
-The original and subsequent major construction projects are described below.

 With only vehicular and passenger ferries available for access to the North Shore, by the mid-20th century the need for a bridge across the Waitemata Harbour was a pressing matter.
 There had been several attempts to have a bridge constructed dating from the 1860s, with the first serious plan advancing in the late-1920s only to be stopped by the Great Depression.
 From the mid-1940s Sir John Allum began promoting the idea and this time it went ahead.